Fumarole mineral: Origin and appearance

 Fumarole minerals in SEM images, from Mutnovsky volcano in Kamchatka.
 An electron micrograph, colour enhanced by optical microscopy, depicted width: 700 microns.

 In fumaroles, minerals either form through desublimation from fumarole gases or through interactions of fumarole gases with country rock.
 The former are known as sublimates and the latter as incrustations.
 Some such deposits may also form through the interaction between liquid fumarole condensates and country rock and are not always formed by desublimation.
 Repeated cycles of primary deposition and secondary alteration may occur.
 Volcanic gases such as hydrogen chloride, hydrogen fluoride, sulfur dioxide and water can transport large amounts of elements, thus contributing to geochemical cycles on the surface and the formation of ore deposits at depth.
 When these exhalations reach the atmosphere and cool, the minerals contained in them tend to precipitate out.

 Volcanic fumarole minerals (as volcanic sublimate or fumarolic sublimate) form following deposition from volcanic gas during an eruption or discharge from a volcanic vent or fumarole.
 Burning coal produces enough heat to partially melt rocks and to generate exhalations of the mineral components embedded in coal.
 Coal seam fires often deposit fumarolic minerals over areas of a few square metres which can be detected by airborne hyperspectral imagery.
 Coal fires can mobilize toxic trace elements.
 Fumarole minerals have also been found in Gusev crater on Mars and possibly in a sample returned from the Moon by the probe Chang'e-5.

 Fumarole deposits have been used to identify heat flow anomalies and to reconstruct ore genesis processes.

 Fumarole exhalations are often black or multicoloured, and tend to develop typical zonations.
 Common components are sulfur compounds and elemental sulfur.
 In the Valley of Ten Thousand Smokes in Alaska the fumarole minerals form both thin crusts in the vents, mixtures with tephra deposits and coloured outcrops and mounds at the sites of former fumaroles.
 Deposits at Tolbachik volcano have shapes likef crusts, small plates and globules.

-Typical components of fumarole minerals are halides, oxides, sulfates and sulfides, with the exact composition different between volcanoes, individual vents at volcanoes and different temperatures of the same vent.
-Fumarolic minerals are often unstable and are eroded or decompose, in the Valley of Ten Thousand Smokes in Alaska it took less than a century for almost all fumarole mineral deposits to disappear although others remained and were later used to identify former fumarole vents.
+Typical components of fumarole minerals are halides, oxides, sulfates and sulfides, with the exact composition different between volcanoes, individual vents at volcanoes, different temperatures of the same vent and the history of the vent (new minerals can form when fumarolic gases re-interact with fumarolic minerals left by earlier activity).
+Fumarolic minerals are often unstable and are eroded or decompose; in the Valley of Ten Thousand Smokes in Alaska it took less than a century for almost all fumarole mineral deposits to disappear although others remained and were later used to identify former fumarole vents.
 Thus, many fumarole minerals are rare and many rare minerals are fumarole minerals.
 Some fumarolic minerals have been found in extinct Cenozoic volcanoes and could exist in Archean rocks as well, however.
 Unique textures occur such as bubble-like structures, which may form when the liquid that deposits the minerals evaporates.